Ssamahan/alx-system_engineering-devops/README.md

-My Alx Journal in Alx system engineering development repository.
+My first time on Alx system engineering devops by learning more about shell.